 Communication channels are usually speech-only and of a lower quality than main programme audio but do require low-latency solutions.
 There is also a requirement for one-to-many solutions so that a director can speak to multiple end users at the same time.

 SDI (Serial Digital Interface) [35][36] is a family of standards widely used in the media production domain to transport uncompressed video signals.
-Various SDI interface (SD-SDI, HD-SDI, 3G-SDI, 6G-SDI, 12G-SDI and 24G-SDI) are available to support from standard definition up to ultra high definition resolutions.
+Various SDI interface (SD-SDI, HD-SDI, 3G-SDI, 6G-SDI, 12G-SDI and 24G-SDI) are available to support from standard definition up to UHD video resolutions.

 SDI can carry also embedded audio.